grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

-#### Proxy object
+#### The Proxy DSP class

+In some cases, a DSP may run outside of the application or plugin context, like on another machine.
+The [proxy_dsp](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/proxy-dsp.h) class allows to create a proxy DSP that will be finally connected to the real one (using an an OSC or HTTP based machinery for instance), and will reflect its behaviour.
+An additional [JSONUIDecoder](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JSONUIDecoder.h) class is used to decode the DSP JSON description and implement its `buildUserInterface` and  `metadata` methods.
+Then the `proxy_dsp` can be used in place of the real DSP, and connect with `UI` controllers using the standard `buildUserInterface` to control it.

+The [faust-osc-controller](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark) tool demonstrates this capability using an OSC connection between the real DSP and its proxy.
+The [proxy_osc_dsp](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/proxy-osc-dsp.h) class implements a specialized `proxy_dsp` using the [liblo](http://liblo.sourceforge.net) OSC library to connect to a OSC controllable DSP (which is using the `OSCUI` class and running in another context or machine).
+Then the `faust-osc-controller` program [creates a real GUI](https://github.com/grame-cncm/faust/blob/master-dev/tools/benchmark/faust-osc-controller.cpp) (using `GTKUI` in this example) and have it control the remote DSP and reflect its dynamic state (like vumeter values coming back from the real DSP).

+**TODO : schéma de faust-osc-controller**

 #### Other languages than C++

 Most of the architecture files have been developed in C++ over the years.
-Thus they are ready to be used with the C++ backend and the one that generate C++ wrapped modules (like the LLVM, SOUL and Interp backends).
+Thus they are ready to be used with the C++ backend and the one that generate C++ wrapped modules (like the LLVM, SOUL and Interpreter backends).
 For other languages, specific architecture files have to be written.
 Here is the current situation for other backends:

 - the C backend needs the `CGlue` file, the `CInterface` file, and the [minimal-c](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal.c) file is a simple example
 - the experimental Rust backend can be used with the [minimal-rs](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal.rs) architecture, or the more complex JACK `minimal-jack.rs`used in `faust2jackrust` script, or PortAudio `minimal-portaudio.rs` used in `faust2jackportaudio` script